Cloudstek/alfred-atom/README.md

 > No projects are listed by the `atom` command

 You most likely have an invalid `projects.cson` file.
 Some edge cases may be handled by the Atom Project Manager package but not handled in Alfred Atom Workflow.
 Check that the format matches https://github.com/danielbrodin/atom-project-manager#example.

+Also check out the debug output, see the [Using the Workflow Debugger](https://www.alfredapp.com/help/workflows/advanced/debugger/) section of the Alfred documentation.